 1. Many professors/staff send ESL students to the Office for Accessibility Resources for extended time on tests.
 Our office does not recognize ESL as a disability.
 However the student should speak directly to the professor and ask about options for extended time.
-If the professor decides they will allow the student more time, they can provide the extension themselves, or contact the placement testing area to coordinate testing through the out of class testing options.
+If the professor decides they will allow the student more time, they can provide the extension themselves, or contact MVCC Testing Center to coordinate testing through the out of class testing options.

 2. The Office of Accessibility Resources provide E-text and alternate format books for students that have a reading, visual or physical disability that is documented.
 We typically process 200 or more requests per semester.
 We cannot provide e-text or audio books to students that do not qualify as having a disability.
 There are options through the bookstore and websites for students to purchase these formats if preferred directly from the publishers.

 3. A student with a disability does not have to seek services for accommodations.
 The Office of Accessibility Resources provides information for students to locate our office and find out about services; including all students that check the optional support services with the advisors at admission inquiry that they have a disability.
 If the student does not come into the office to set up services, accommodations will not be provided.
 It is not until the student arrives to inquire about services that we have to provide services.
 There are no “retroactive” accommodations.

 The Office of Accessibility Resources typically works with approximately 450+ students per semester.
 The average number is increasing.
 The largest increase of student diagnosis is ADHD, Autism Spectrum (AS) and Mental Health.
 The numbers of accommodative tests range about 600 per semester.
 The number of alternate format book requests increases every year for students with a print disability.

 The Office of Accessibility Resources webpage has information for students, families, and staff.
 How to get a wheelchair parking permit is located on our website.